-“Black Writers on Tour” (BWOT) is a non-profit 501(c)(3) organization that seeks to increase literacy and writing skills among adults and children.
-To that end, we are holding the 25th Annual Black Writers on Tour Conference (BWOTC) on Saturday, April 24, 2021, Virtually.
-Each year, the BWOTC is a showcase for more than 100 exhibiting authors, more than 300 authors in attendance, and 50 non-author (business) exhibitors from across the nation.
-We have consistently had 3,000 to 3,500 people in attendance each year.
-We are inviting you to join those that benefit from BWOTC and take a sponsorship position with BWOTC 2020.
-As a sponsor, you will be showing the communities your support and commitment to improving literacy in Southern California.
+“Black Writers on Tour” (BWOT) is a non-profit 501(c)(3) organization that seeks to increase English and Technology literacy and writing skills among adults and children.
+To that end, we are holding the 27th Annual Black Writers on Tour Conference (BWOTC) on Saturday, March 25th 2023, a Face-to-Face Event!
+Prior to COVID-19, the BWOTC showcased more than 100 exhibiting authors, more than 300 authors in attendance, and 50 non-author (business) exhibitors from across the nation.
+We consistently had 3,000 to 3,500 people in attendance each year.
+We are inviting you to join those that benefit from BWOTC and take a sponsorship position with BWOTC 2023.
+As a sponsor, you will be showing the communities your support and commitment to improving literacy and technology skills in Southern California.

 We believe all of our children can embrace who they are,